telerik/blazor-docs/components/multicolumncombobox/custom-value.md

 To enable custom user input set the `AllowCustom` parameter to `true`.

->note When custom values are enabled, the `TextField`, `ValueField` and the `Value` must be of type `string`.
+> When custom values are enabled, the `TextField`, `ValueField` and the `Value` must be of type `string`.
 Otherwise an exception will be thrown.
 Strings are required because the user input can take any form and may not be parsable to other types (such as numbers or GUID).

-When custom input is allowed, the [ValueChanged event]({%slug multicolumncombobox-events%}) fires on every keystroke, and not when an item is selected, because the ComboBox component acts as a text input.
+When custom input is allowed, the [ValueChanged event]({%slug multicolumncombobox-events%}) fires on every keystroke, and not when an item is selected, because the MultiColumnComboBox component acts as a text input.

-When custom values are typed in, there may be no selected item in the ComboBox.
-See the [ComboBox Overview - Selected Item]({%slug multicolumncombobox-overview%}#selected-item) article for details on when how item selection and `Value` work together.
+When custom values are typed in, there may be no selected item.
+See [Value and Selected Item]({%slug multicolumncombobox-data-binding%}#value-and-selected-item) for details on how item selection and `Value` work together.

 >caption Allow custom user input in the combo box